SwamitJadhav/Customized_Virtual_File_System-Replica_of_Linux_File_System-/Readme.md

 ---

-This architecture documentation provides a comprehensive understanding of the Marvellous CVFS design and implementation.
+This architecture documentation provides a comprehensive understanding of the Linux CVFS design and implementation.
 The system demonstrates fundamental file system concepts while maintaining simplicity for educational purposes.